iconindicators/appindicators/README.md

 The build/upload creates a virtual environment in `venv` which may be deleted afterwards; otherwise, the virtual environment will be reused on subsequent builds/uploads.

-To install the indicator, refer to installation instructions at the indicator's `PyPI` page in the *Introduction*.
+To install the indicator, refer to the installation instructions at the indicator's `PyPI` page listed in the *Introduction* above.

 References:
 - [https://twine.readthedocs.io/en/latest](https://twine.readthedocs.io/en/latest)